 It’s a common conflict among bed partners: One person wants the bedroom to be almost tropical, so they can sprawl out on top of the covers, wearing little to nothing; the other likes it on the colder side so they can snuggle up under the duvet.
 Besides leading to ongoing battles over control of the thermostat, these disparate desires beg the question: Is there an ideal temperature for sleep?

 The answer is: Yes!
 But it’s more of a temperature zone than a specific number.
-Many sleep researchers say that between 60 and 67 degrees Fahrenheit (15.5 and 19.4 degrees Celsius) is the ideal temperature for sleep.
-However, Dr. Chris Winter, a neurologist and sleep specialist in Charlottesville, Virginia, favors a narrower range.
+Many sleep researchers say that between 60 and 67 degrees Fahrenheit (15.5 and 19.4 degrees Celsius) is the ideal room temperature for sleep.
+However, Dr. Chris Winter, a neurologist and sleep specialist in Charlottesville, Virginia, favors a narrower optimal sleeping temperature.

 “Somewhere between 65 and 67 degrees yields the most sleep continuity, efficiency [the ratio between how much time someone spends asleep to how much time the person spends in bed], and depth of sleep,” he says.
 “Humans tend to sleep better in cooler temperatures, whereas heat is disruptive to sleep.
 It leads to more awakenings.”